Nadiatriki/cellmate/README.md

 ### Step 4 — Add your legal documents

-Drop any legal PDF files into the `legal_docs/` folder:
+Add any legal PDF files into the `legal_docs/` folder:

 ```
 legal_docs/